 When buying a house, the vast majority of home buyers take out a mortgage loan.
-But what are the different mortgage loan types, and how do they meet the needs of various sets of buyers?
+But what are the different types of mortgages, and how do they meet the needs of various sets of buyers?

-Today, I’ll provide some in-depth information about the most common loan types and which buyers benefit from them.
-And remember, I’m always happy to answer your individual questions about buying a house or taking out a mortgage, so feel free to reach out any time for more information.
+Today, I’ll provide some in-depth information about common loan types and which buyers benefit from each type of mortgage.
+And remember, I’m always happy to answer your individual questions about buying a house or taking out a mortgage.
+Feel free to reach out any time for more information.

 FHA loans: Great for first-time buyers or those who need a financial boost